My rating: 5 of 5 stars

 You might want to go ahead and watch this video with Campbell first before reading on ahead:

 Part I, as one might argue as well in Life, is titled ”The Adventure of the Hero” and it is divided into three chapters: 1) Departure; 2) Initiation; and, 3) Return.
-These three chapters are what provided the foundation for Christopher Vogler’s The Writer’s Journey: Mythic Structure for Writers (previously reviewed here on my website).
+These three chapters are what provided the foundation for Christopher Vogler’s The Writer’s Journey: Mythic Structure for Writers.

 One particular section titled ”Apotheosis” in Part 1, Chapter 2 stood out for me as a striking example of the human endeavor that is conflicted by masks that have been placed on us and attempt to shape us into a specific role in society.